hashicorp/terraform/docs/unicode.md

   order to complete this step.)
 * Run all the tests to check for regressions: `go test ./...`
 * If all looks good, commit all of the changes and open a PR to HCL.
-* Once that PR is merged and released, update Terraform to use the new version of HCL.
+* Once that PR is merged and released, update mnptu to use the new version of HCL.

 ## Unicode Text Segmentation